MHA2001/practice-hotel/README.md

 - `bg-dark`:
   - section: white text on black background
   - Button: black text on white background
-- `background-img`: Used for three different background images with similar properties; only the URL differs (leveraging CSS variables)
+- `bg-url-`: Used for three different background images with similar properties; only the URL differs (leveraging CSS variables)

 **Layout Classes:**